LorhanSohaky/itsdangerous.js/README.md

 ## Usage

-Below are some interesting use cases and basic examples.
+Below are some practical use cases and basic examples.
 For more examples, see the [examples](examples) directory.

-### Use Case
+### Use Cases

-- Sign a user ID in a URL and email it to them to unsubscribe from a newsletter.
-This way you don’t need to generate one-time tokens and store them in the database.
-Same thing with any kind of activation link for accounts and similar things.
+- **Tokenized URLs**: Sign user IDs or other data in URLs (e.g., unsubscribe links) to eliminate the need for storing one-time tokens in the database.

-- Signed objects can be stored in cookies or other untrusted sources which means you don’t need to have sessions stored on the server, which reduces the number of necessary database queries.
+- **Stateless Sessions**: Store signed objects in cookies or other untrusted sources, removing the need for server-side session storage.

-- Signed information can safely do a round trip between server and client in general which makes them useful for passing server-side state to a client and then back.
+- **Round-Trip Data**: Safely pass server-side state to the client and back, verifying its integrity upon return.

-### URL Safe Serialization
+### Basic Serialization and Signing

+#### URL-Safe Serialization

 ```js
 import {URLSafeSerializer} from 'itsdangerous.js';